 - Your seat should be adjusted to allow your feet to be placed flat on the ground, with your knees bent, making sure there is a gentle slope downwards from your hips to your knees.

 - Your eyes should be level with the top of the computer screen.
-This may mean you need to place the screen on a stand or a ream of paper to bring it to ensure it is at the right height.
+This may mean you need to place the screen on a stand or a ream of paper to ensure it is at the right height.

 - You should feel supported when sitting in the chair.
 Your bottom and shoulder blade should be touching the backrest.

-- You should use a chair with arm rests if possible.
-Making sure that your arms are flat, your elbows at 90o and level with the desk.
+- You should use a chair with arm rests if possible, making sure that your arms are flat and that your elbows are at 90o and level with the desk.